Kourtney Gibson: Other work

-Gibson is also a member of The Economic Club of Chicago, and the Treasury Market Practices Group sponsored by the Federal Reserve Bank of New York.
-She sits on the board of trustees at the University of Miami, and serves on the university's executive committee and Investment Committee, and serves on the Finance Committee of Viterbo University.
+Gibson is also a member of The Economic Club of Chicago and serves on the Finances Committee of Viterbo University.
+She previously sat on the board of trustees at the University of Miami, where she was on the executive committee and investment committee, and was a member of the Treasury Market Practices Group sponsored by the Federal Reserve Bank of New York.

 Philanthropy

 In 2017, Gibson made an endowment to Viterbo University for the foundation of the Nola Starling Recital Hall, named after Gibson's mother, an alumna of Viterbo University.

-In 2013, she established Kourtney K. Ratliff Endowed Scholarship Fund at the University of Miami.
+In 2013, she established the Kourtney K. Ratliff Endowed Scholarship Fund at the University of Miami.
 The fund sponsors the Kourtney K. Ratliff Scholarship for Academic Excellence, which is awarded to African-American students from the Midwest who major in business.

-Gibson is the chairman of the board of the Chicago Scholars Foundation and a board member of the Dibia Dream Foundation.
+Gibson is a board member, and former chairman, of the Chicago Scholars Foundation and a board member of the Dibia Dream Foundation.

 Personal life

 Gibson is married and has four children.
-In an interview with UCAN Chicago, she said that her primary motivation "faith and family", saying "I feel like I need to be successful in order to make sure that I can make my family successful and generations to come."
+In an interview with UCAN Chicago, she said that her primary motivation is "faith and family", saying "I feel like I need to be successful in order to make sure that I can make my family successful and generations to come."

-Gibson currently resides with her family in Atlanta, Georgia and Chicago, Illinois.
+Gibson currently resides with her family in Charlotte, North Carolina and Chicago, Illinois.
 She is an avid runner.